T32 Postdoctoral Fellowship Openings

 Trainee Requirements

-Trainees must have received, as of the beginning date of the appointment, an MD/PhD, MD or PhD or comparable doctoral degree from an accredited domestic or foreign institution.
+Trainees must have received, as of the beginning date of the appointment, an MD/PhD, MD, PhD, or comparable doctoral degree from an accredited domestic or foreign institution.
 Written certification by an authorized official of the degree-granting institution that all degree requirements have been met, prior to the date training is to begin, is acceptable.
+MDs must have been conferred within six years and PhDs within three years of appointment.

 We especially encourage applications from members of under-represented minority groups.
 Stanford is a non-discriminatory/affirmative action equal opportunity employer.